Allergic Rhinitis Treatments: Over-the-Counter Medicine

 Decongestants.
 Though antihistamines can control many allergy symptoms, they don’t relieve congestion.
-That’s where oral decongestants come in, such as phenylephrine hydrochloride (Lusonal, Sudafed PE, Sudogest PE) and pseudoephedrine hydrochloride (Sudafed, Sudogest).
+That’s where oral decongestants come in, such as phenylephrine and pseudoephedrine hydrochloride (Sudafed, Sudogest).
 They reduce swelling in the nasal passages, opening them up.
 Don't use nasal spray decongestants like naphazoline ( Privine), oxymetazoline hydrochloride ( Afrin, Dristan, Duramist), or phenylephrine hydrochloride (Neo-Synephrine, Rhinall, Sinex) for more than three days at a time.
 Used for too long, they can cause a rebound effect, making symptoms worse.

 Other drugs.
 A few other over-the-counter drugs may help too.
+Many others are available by prescription, as mentioned below.
 Cromolyn sodium ( NasalCrom) is a nasal spray that can ease a runny or itchy nose, sneezing, and a stuffy nose due to allergies.
-Allergy eye drops with the ingredients naphazoline and tetrahydrozoline can relieve red eyes.
-Other eye drops with ketotifen, an antihistamine, help relieve itchy eyes.
+Allergy eye drops with the ingredients naphazoline (Naphcon-A, AK-Con-A) and tetrahydrozoline (OptiClear) can relieve red eyes.
+Other eye drops with ketotifen (Zaditor, Alaway), an antihistamine, help relieve itchy eyes.